-This Prospectus has been issued for the purpose of section 21 of the Financial Services and Markets Act 2000 Ninety One Fund Managers UK Limited.
+This Prospectus has been issued for the purpose of section 21 of the Financial Services and Markets Act 2000 by Investec Fund Managers Limited.

 The distribution of this Prospectus in certain jurisdictions may require that this Prospectus is translated into the official language of those countries.
 Should any inconsistency arise between the translated version and the English version, the English version shall prevail.